varundutia/quizApp/README.md

 # quizApp
-A basic quiz app with questions and answers acquired from a remote A
+A basic quiz app with questions and answers acquired from a remote API